Closed Testing

 Can fake testers get my app approved faster?

-They might fill a number, but they do not create a strong test.
-Weak participation can lead to delays, more testing, or poor launch confidence.
+They might temporarily fill an opt-in count, but they do not create a strong test.
+Weak participation can lead to production-access denial, requests for continued testing, poor launch confidence, and real-user crashes that a fake test never would have caught.

-The safer question is whether the service provides real, opted-in testers who follow the official flow and use the app meaningfully.
+Google does not prohibit paying for tester coordination.
+The safer question is whether the service provides real, opted-in testers who follow the official Play Console flow and use the app meaningfully — not disposable accounts that exist only to inflate a count.

 Sources